The Reversal of Honor: Humility and Mercy at Kingdom Tables

 - Distinctiveness versus Uselessness The salt saying warns that discipleship without faithful distinctiveness loses its usefulness.

-Jesus exposes religious hardness at a Sabbath meal, teaches humility and mercy through banquet instruction, warns that invited guests may refuse God’s kingdom, and demands costly allegiance from all who would follow Him.
+Jesus exposes religious hardness at a Sabbath meal, teaches humility and mercy through banquet instruction, warns that invited guests may refuse God’s kingdom, and demands costly allegiance from all who would follow him.

 Luke 14 argues that the kingdom of God overturns ordinary human instincts about religion, honor, hospitality, privilege, and discipleship.
-Jesus exposes Sabbath legalism by healing the suffering, confronts pride by teaching the low seat, redirects generosity toward those who cannot repay, warns that privileged invitees can exclude themselves through excuses, and demands that would-be disciples place allegiance to Him above every competing attachment.
+Jesus exposes Sabbath legalism by healing the suffering, confronts pride by teaching the low seat, redirects generosity toward those who cannot repay, warns that privileged invitees can exclude themselves through excuses, and demands that would-be disciples place allegiance to him above every competing attachment.
 The chapter moves from a meal table to the messianic banquet, then from banquet invitation to cross-bearing discipleship.

 Theological logic